 Humble a T-shirt might seem, this exhibition has certainly rehung the influence it holds.
 Not only can it fashion consumers into a cult mentality, who might unknowingly adopt a brand’s slogan, but too aids as an easy transportable billboard to voice out major concerns in the world.
 Now, I have to rethink what I am going to say on my T-shirt, or perhaps go plain white tee.
 But then again, a plain white tee does have its own undertones of meaning.

-Written by Charlotte Pearson for London Embroidery School
+Written by Elsie Wong for London Embroidery School